 🤚 Drafting Goalkeepers ✋

-Drafting your goalkeeper in a Togga Scoring league is a pretty simple task; goalkeepers score notoriously poorly on this scoring system.
+Drafting your goalkeeper in a Fantrax league is a pretty simple task; goalkeepers score notoriously poorly on this scoring system.

 Leave drafting your goalkeeper until late on in the draft!
-Potentially take Alisson or Ederson in round 12 or 13, but for anyone else you’re best off just leaving your goalkeeper pick until the final round.
+Potentially take Raya, Leno or Pope in round 12 or 13, but for anyone else you’re best off just leaving your goalkeeper pick until the final round.
 Fantrax Leagues only require one goalkeeper to be in your squad.
 Therefore there will always been starting goalkeepers in the free agent pool!
 Streaming goalkeepers is very common, as they will have very little impact on your squad in the grand scheme of things.

 Don’t waste a high draft pick on your goalkeeper!